polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/amp.md

 The supported PolarFire SoC AMP software architecture is described below:

-- 1x E51 monitor core which is dedicated to run the Hart Software Services (HSS)
+- 1x E51 monitor core which is dedicated to running the Hart Software Services (HSS)

 - 4x U54 application cores which can be distributed between two independent software contexts